Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Alberta's rich soil and picturesque recreation areas are some of the province's most valuable resources.
 To ensure that these resources continue to be owned and enjoyed by Albertans and other Canadians, the Agricultural and Recreational Land Ownership Act and Foreign Ownership of Land Regulations (FOLR) were passed.

-The FOLR ensures that private rural lands continue to exist primarily for Canadian citizens, permanent residents, and Canadian-controlled corporations or enterprises while still encouraging foreign economic investment.
+The FOLR ensures that private rural lands continue to exist primarily for Canadian citizens, permanent residents and Canadian-controlled corporations or enterprises while still encouraging foreign economic investment.

 The Foreign Ownership of Land Administration (FOLA) monitors and controls acquisition of these private rural lands (defined as 'controlled land' in the FOLR).
 Most transactions, including exemptions, are completed through FOLA and the Land Titles and Surveys offices.
-Additional exemptsions from the FOLR may be considered by way of Order in Council.
+Additional exemptions from the FOLR may be considered by way of Order in Council.

 Regulations